adfinis/ansible-role-the_bastion/README.md

 **Requirements:**
 - At least one admin public key must be provided when GPG is enabled
 - Admin keys must be generated on secure workstations, NOT on the bastion
-- Multiple admin keys are supported for redundancy
+- Multiple admin keys are supported

 #### Generating Admin GPG Keys on Your Local Machine

-Generate an Ed25519 GPG key on your secure workstation:
+Generate an ed25519 GPG key on your secure workstation:

 ```bash
 # Set your details